dbencic/generic-form-ui/README.md

 ### Please open browser console to see warnings if missconfiguration occurs.

 ### NOTE: THIS IS STILL ONLY ALPHA, THUS DEVELOPMENT VERSION

+##Wizard title and description
+If you have #wizard-title and #wizard-description elements on your page, you can pass wizard title and description in your configuration.
+Check example in demo/fullconnect/wizardConfig.js